wireapp/brand/text/glossary/index.md

 {: #start-ui} start UI
 : Deprecated internal term for people picker and search.
 Avoid if possible.

+{: #status} status
+: A manual setting in your profile to let people know if you're _available_, _busy_ or _away_.
+Status is a team-only feature and shown only to members of the same team.

 {: #talk} ~~talk~~ → call
 : Deprecated term for voice channel in a conversation.
 Use “call” instead.